opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/tests/regression/README.md

 the test.
 The test is run in a directory out/<testname> and the resultant files are compared with the check directory check/<testname>.

+Note: This is currently an incomplete list of tests.
+In particular it is does not include the deformation model examples which include multiple grids, and more than one parameter in each grid.

 ## Basic tests with a single parameter (geoid file)

  Test | Description